DbpGaming/sm64-portwithmychangesovergithubfuckingsuckingedition/readme.md

 13. Non stop stars
 14. Exit course while moving
 15. shindou poles
+16. clearram on startup
+17. larger border on n64

 you can find the credits for anything in the commits, i may add them to this readme later